hmjeon/PERDIX/README.md

 ## Documentation

-The full software documention can be downloaded [here](https://github.com/hmjeon/PERDIX/raw/master/doc/Software%20Documentation.pdf).
+The full software documention for PERDIX v1.0 can be downloaded [here](http://advances.sciencemag.org/content/advances/suppl/2018/12/21/5.1.eaav0655.DC1/aav0655_Data_file_S2.pdf).

 Please find below 3 tutorial movies on how to use PERDIX to generate computer aided design files, automate meshing, generate sequences, and review atomic models.